v12technology/fluxtion/docs/sections/integrate-eventprocessor.md

 - TOC
 {:toc}
 </details>

+# Example project

+The source project for the examples can be found [here]({{site.reference_examples}}/integration/src/main/java/com/fluxtion/example/reference/integration)

 # Creating a new processor
 Fluxtion provides several strategies for creating an event processor instance that you will use in your application: